sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to Azure SQL.md

 ### Task 2: Modify Application Code

 1. In Visual Studio, open the file `DataContext.cs` from the Solution Explorer.
-You may need to collapse the Data folder, and re-expand it after refreshing if you don't see the file listed
+You may need to collapse the Data folder, and re-expand it after refreshing if you don't see the file listed.

    ![DataContext.cs is highlighted under the Data folder in Solution Explorer.](./media/visual-studio-solution-explorer-data-datacontext.png "Open DataContext.cs")